acsoliz/acsoliz/README.md

 ### 😍 What i like to do:
 - I like challenges, learning, LOGICAL PROBLEMS, helping, sharing and living !!!

-### 💡 Goals for 2023:
-- Finish my first app on android and publish it on play store
-- Brush up the basics of Java.
-- Become skilled in NextJs
-- Grow as a person

 ### ⚡ Relevant achievement
 - Last year I was part of a great deal project, using the latest technologies and with a great team of professionals.